New Dynamical Measurements from a Lensed Quasar Sample: Joint Analysis Constrains the Mass Profile Evolution of Lens Galaxies: Conclusions

-Our principal results are summarised as follows: \begin{enumerate} \item Modelling the total mass-density profile as a power law, $\rho \propto r^{-\gamma}$, we parameterised its logarithmic slope as $\gamma = \gamma_0 + \gamma_z \cdot z_l + \gamma_s \cdot \log \tilde{\Sigma}$, where $z_l$ is the lens redshift and $\tilde{\Sigma}$ is the surface mass density.
+Our principal results are summarised as follows: \begin{enumerate} \item Modelling the total three-dimensional mass-density profile of the lens galaxies as a power law, $\rho \propto r^{-\gamma}$, we parameterised its logarithmic slope as $\gamma = \gamma_0 + \gamma_z \cdot z_l + \gamma_s \cdot \log \tilde{\Sigma}$, where $z_l$ is the lens redshift and $\tilde{\Sigma}$ is the surface mass density.
 Assuming a flat $\Lambda$CDM cosmology and employing the latest DESI BAO measurements as a prior, we constrained the parameters to $\gamma_0 = 1.62^{+0.11}_{-0.12}$, $\gamma_z = -0.35^{+0.08}_{-0.09}$, and $\gamma_s = 0.37^{+0.08}_{-0.07}$ (68\% confidence intervals). \item The negative value of $\gamma_z$ indicates a significant evolutionary trend: the mass-density profiles of ETGs become systematically shallower (i.e., have a lower $\gamma$) at higher redshifts.
 Conversely, the positive value of $\gamma_s$ reveals a strong positive correlation with surface mass density: at a fixed redshift, galaxies with denser stellar cores possess steeper mass distributions. \item These findings are qualitatively consistent with previous studies based on GGSL systems, reinforcing the established picture of mass-structure evolution in massive ETGs.
-Quantitatively, the stronger redshift evolution we measure is likely attributable to the distinct composition of our GQSL sample, which contains a significantly higher proportion of high-redshift lenses compared to earlier compilations.
+Quantitatively, the stronger redshift evolution we measure is likely attributable to the distinct composition of our GQSL sample.
+In particular, our sample spans $0.195 \leq z_l \leq 0.867$, compared to $0.062 \leq z_l \leq 0.722$ in \citet{Chen2019}.
+In addition, our sample contains a substantially higher fraction of high-redshift lenses, with $66.7\%$ of systems at $z_l > 0.4$, compared to $27.7\%$ in \citet{Chen2019}.
 This demonstrates the value of our sample in providing an independent and complementary constraint on structural changes over cosmic time. \end{enumerate}

 The principal novel contributions of this work are threefold: (i) the assembly and rigorous characterisation of a substantial sample of galaxy-scale strong lenses with background quasars, specifically compiled for joint lensing and dynamical analysis; (ii) the acquisition of new stellar velocity dispersion measurements for 11 lens galaxies and effective radii for 4 systems from archival data, achieved through a robust iterative spectroscopic fitting technique that effectively mitigates quasar contamination—this effort expanded the subset of systems amenable to our analysis from 13 to 24; and (iii) the first successful application of the joint lensing–dynamics framework to a sizeable population of lensed quasars, thereby establishing this class of systems as an independent and complementary probe of galaxy structure.